syma-afsha/Simplified_Object_Detection/README.md

 ### Simplified_Object_Detection

-This Assignment is done in the Deep Network Development Lab.
+This Project is done in the Deep Network Development Lab.

 Step 1 : Dataset Creation: